Arcadia-Liu/Arbitrary-Precision-Integers/README.md

 bool is_negative;
 ```

-`value` is a vector type of data used to store each digit of a arbitrary-precision integer. each element in `value` represents a numeric digit, stored in order from lowest to highest digit.
+`value` is a vector type of data used to store each digit of an arbitrary-precision integer. each element in `value` represents a numeric digit, stored in order from lowest to highest digit.
 For example, the number 12345 will be stored as value = {5, 4, 3, 2, 1}.

-`is_negative` is a bool type of data used to store the positivity or negativity of a arbitrary-precision integer.
+`is_negative` is a bool type of data used to store the positivity or negativity of an arbitrary-precision integer.
 If this integer is positive, `is_negative` will be false; otherwise, if this integer is negative, `is_nagative` will be true.

 ---